kang0026/your-sfu-companion/README.md

 #SFU Companion

 ###Description:
-Providing SFU’s many resources organized by modules into one location with the added features of group chats, event organizers, polls and sharing access to your social media.
-Very similar to the SFU phone app, but on a web platform instead.
-This is more advantageous as SFU’s many course resources are all web-based modules not optimized for phone use.
-Therefore, by having it all localized into one webpage with some extra features listed below, it will maximize functionality and productivity as many university students do homework on a computer rather than a phone.
+Modularizing resources in SFU into one location with added features of group chat, event organizer, polling and sharing access to social media.
+This web app is similar to the SFU app in mobile platform.
+However, the resources in SFU are web-based modules such that this wep app localizd all resources into one web app with extra features.

 ###Modules and Features:
 1. **Login Module:** When you first visit the webpage, there’ll be a welcome page giving a short description or slogan of the web app.
 There will be a log in or sign up button shown with the welcome page, but you can also choose to visit the website as a guest.
 Some features do not require a user account, such as viewing the map, searching through courses or library, etc while others do, such as adding friends, sharing to social media, etc.